Dan Senor: Iraq

-In the lead-up to the 2003 invasion of Iraq and during the fighting, Senor was a Pentagon and White House adviser based in Doha, Qatar, at U.S. Central Command Forward; he was subsequently based in Kuwait, working with General Jay Garner during the final days of the invasion and was in southern Iraq when the Saddam Hussein regime fell.
+In the lead-up to the 2003 invasion of Iraq and during the fighting, Senor was a Pentagon and White House adviser based in Doha, Qatar, at U.S. Central Command Forward.

+Senor was subsequently based in Kuwait, working with General Jay Garner during the final days of the invasion, and was in southern Iraq when the Saddam Hussein regime fell.
+His responsibilities were to highlight US success to the media, which received criticism from reporters opposed to the war.
+Senor formally re-located to Baghdad on April 20, 2003.
+He traveled with General Jay Garner's team in the first American post-war civilian protection unit, becoming one of the first American civilians to enter Baghdad after the fall of the regime.
+Senor served as Chief Spokesperson for the Coalition Provisional Authority (CPA), as Senior Advisor to Ambassador L. Paul Bremer, and as adviser to the Office of Reconstruction and Humanitarian Assistance.
+In the U.S., he was "a regular television fixture in the immediate aftermath of the 2003 Iraq invasion", thus becoming "the face of the Bush Administration's efforts in Iraq".

-According to Rajiv Chandrasekaran, the author of Imperial Life in the Emerald City, Senor was known for the zealous spin that put a good face on the disaster unfolding in Baghdad (the Iraq War did not end until December 2011).
-Some statements he made to the press did not reflect the actual situation in the city.
-Wrote Maureen Dowd, "As the spokesman for Paul Bremer during the Iraq occupation, Mr. Senor helped perpetrate one of the biggest foreign policy bungles in U.S. history.
-The clueless desert viceroys summarily disbanded the Iraqi Army, forced de-Baathification, stood frozen in denial as thugs looted ministries and museums, deluded themselves about the growing insurgency and misled reporters with their Panglossian scenarios of progress.
+According to Rajiv Chandrasekaran, the author of Imperial Life in the Emerald City, Senor was known for the zealous spin that put a good face on the disaster unfolding in Baghdad.
+Some statements he made to the press did not reflect the actual situation in the city, according to Maureen Dowd.
+She said "As the spokesman for Paul Bremer during the Iraq occupation, Mr. Senor helped perpetrate one of the biggest foreign policy bungles in U.S. history.
+The clueless desert viceroys summarily disbanded the Iraqi Army, forced de-Baathification, stood frozen in denial as thugs looted ministries and museums, deluded themselves about the growing insurgency, and misled reporters with their Panglossian scenarios of progress.
 'Off the record, Paris is burning,' Mr. Senor told a group of reporters a year into the war.
 'On the record, security and stability are returning to Iraq.'"

-Senor formally re-located to Baghdad on April 20, 2003.
-He traveled with General Garner's team in the first American post-war civilian protection unit, becoming one of the first American civilians to enter Baghdad after the fall of the regime.
-In Iraq, Senor served as Chief Spokesperson for the Coalition Provisional Authority (CPA), as Senior Advisor to Ambassador L. Paul Bremer, and as adviser to the Office of Reconstruction and Humanitarian Assistance.
-In the U.S., he was "a regular television fixture in the immediate aftermath of the 2003 Iraq invasion", thus becoming "the face of the Bush Administration's efforts in Iraq".
+According to the Associated Press, Senor once explained a suicide bombing by saying, "The reason we have bad days like this in Iraq is because we have had so many good days!"

+The Forward stated as spokesman for the CPA, Senor developed a reputation for saying one thing on the record and the opposite off the record.
+Liberal commentator Rachel Maddow referred to Senor as "the guy trying to convince all the reporters the invasion was going awesome when of course, in fact, it was a disaster."

 Senor remained in Iraq until the summer of 2004.
 His 15 months working for the CPA from Baghdad made him one of the longest-serving American civilians in Iraq at the time.
 For his service, he was awarded the Department of Defense Distinguished Civilian Service Award, one of the Pentagon's highest civilian honors.